Siege of Utica: Second Punic War

 In early 218 BC, after a period of deteriorating relations, Rome declared war on Carthage, starting the Second Punic War.
-Hannibal, the de facto ruler of Carthaginian Iberia, led a large Carthaginian army through Gaul, over the Alps and invaded mainland Italy in late 218 BC.
+Hannibal, the de facto ruler of Carthaginian Iberia, led a large Carthaginian army through Gaul and over the Alps, and invaded mainland Italy in late 218 BC.
 During the next three years Hannibal inflicted heavy defeats on the Romans at the battles of the Trebia, Lake Trasimene and Cannae.
 At the last of these alone, at least 67,500 Romans were killed or captured.
 These great military calamities brought Rome to the brink of collapse.
 Hannibal's army campaigned in Italy for the following 14 years.

 In 210BC Publius Cornelius Scipio took command of Roman forces in Iberia (modern Spain and Portugal) and in a carefully planned assault in 209BC captured the centre of Carthaginian power in Iberia, New Carthage.
 During the following four years Scipio repeatedly defeated the Carthaginians and drove them out of Iberia in 205 BC.